 All you have to do is bend forward towards the ground while keeping your back straight, and try to touch your toes.
 It doesn’t matter if your knees are bent; just make sure that your back is straight.

 Once you’ve touched your toes, try straightening out your left leg as much as possible without bending your back.
-Don’t worry about letting go of your toes, because you should feel an intense stretch along your hamstrings anyway.
+Don’t worry about letting go of your toes, because you should feel an intense stretch along with your hamstrings anyway.

-You know what’s more important than stretching properly?
+Do you know what’s more important than stretching properly?
 Warming up.

-So warm up by jogging around the court or skipping in place for awhile before stretching.
+So warm up by jogging around the court or skipping in place for a while before stretching.
 This will ensure that you make the most of your practice session.